 The Watchtower Society (WTS) has often criticized other churches for passing collection plates during meetings.
 Churches that organize bingo, party games and other fund-raising efforts have also been repeatedly condemned.

 At the same time the WTS has emphasized that Jehovah's Witnesses do not solicit donations!

-were common in WTS publications like The Watchtower (WT) and Awake!
+Comments like the following were common in WTS publications like The Watchtower (WT) and Awake! before 1990.

 …is it not a comfort for them to know that in the local congregation of Jehovah's witnesses they will never be tithed to pay out a percentage of their income?
 Nor will unscriptural money-raising schemes be imposed on them.
 It is at the Kingdom Hall that an unobtrusive contribution box is located for use by those who wish voluntarily to give money to support the work of the congregation.
 Donations mailed to the headquarters of the Watch Tower Society are also unsolicited and entirely voluntary.